Classification of high-dimensional data with spiked covariance matrix structure: Methodology

-We end this section by noting that our paper is also not the first work to study high-dimensional classification under spiked covariance matrices of the form in Condition~\ref{spiked_covariance}.
-In particular \cite{rotation} examined the effects of spiked eigenvalues when trying to find an orthogonal transformation $T$ of the discriminant direction $\beta$ so that $T\beta$ is sparse.
+Finally we note that our paper is not the first work to study high-dimensional classification under spiked covariance matrices of the form in Condition~\ref{spiked_covariance}.
+In particular \cite{spike_LDA} also analyzed the performance of LDA under spiked covariance structures; \emph{however}, their theoretical results are premised under different settings and framework from ours and most importantly they \emph{do not} show that their classification rule achieves the Bayes error rate; see Remark~\ref{rem:spiked_compare} for detailed comparisons of the assumptions and theoretical results in our paper against that of \cite{spike_LDA}.
+With a different focus, \cite{rotation} examined the effects of spiked eigenvalues when trying to find an orthogonal transformation $T$ of the discriminant direction $\beta$ so that $T\beta$ is sparse.
 More specifically they show that if $\Sigma$ is known then $T$ can be computed using the eigen-decomposition of the matrix $\Sigma_{\mathrm{rot}}$ where